This page is sponsored by:

 biography

-Born Mary Tomlinson in Indiana in 1890, Marjorie Main's father was a minister who did not approve of dramatics as a form of entertainment.
-She briefly attended college in Indiana but left to attend drama school.
-Upon graduation, she taught dramatics for a year but eventually went into vaudeville in the 1910s.
-When she married Dr. Stanley Krebs in 1921, she more or less gave up performing for several years.
+Marjorie Main Born Mary Tomlinson in Marion County, Indiana on February 24, 1890, Marjorie Main spent her formative years in Indianapolis, Elkhart, and Fairland Indiana.
+Her father was a Disciples of Christ minister who did not approve of dramatics as a form of entertainment.
+She briefly attended Franklin College in Indiana but left to attend drama school in Kentucky.
+Upon graduation, she taught dramatics for a year but eventually went to New York City to study drama and work in vaudeville in the 1910s, which is when she took on her stage name so as not to embarrass her familty.
+Working the Chautauqua circuit (which brought brought entertainment and culture to rural areas in the days before radio), she met and she married Dr. Stanley Krebs, a minister who was also working the Chautauqua circuit, in 1921.
+She more or less gave up performing for several years who assist her husband.
 Krebs, who was about 25 years older than Main, retired to New York later in the 1920s; Main then resumed acting, this time on Broadway.
-Her film career began with small roles in the early 1930s.
+Her film career began with small roles and bit parts in the early 1930s.
 But with the death of her husband in 1935, Main threw herself into her work.
 She never remarried and had no children.

 the films of marjorie main